suvir1711/MLproject/Readme.md

-test_image,
-test_video,
-video

-These are empty folders without media files.
+test_video is an empty folder without media files.
 You should add media for training and testing inorder to succesfully run this project. ie., to detect dubious activities.